Rule Change: Open

 The stage 1 changes became effective in May 2023 and expanded AEMO’s powers under the National Gas Law (NGL) to better manage gas supply adequacy and reliability risks in the ECGS from 2023.

-We included comprehensive information on stage 1 RSA reforms and an overview of the stage 2 rule change requests in our background paper, published alongside our consultation paper in March 2025.
-The background paper also includes information on relevant features of the ECGS and the gas markets, as well as a description of the key components of the existing NEM reliability standard.
+• The Commission published a consultation paper for comment on 9 March 2025, alongside a background paper with information on relevant features of the ECGS and the gas markets, as well as a description of the key components of the existing NEM reliability standard.